The work of a director can be summed up in two very simple words. Why and How.

 This new iteration of Directors’ Lab is an exciting component of Rumble’s Mentorship Program, designed to catalyze relationships between emerging and established artists and facilitate young artists’ transition to a professional career.

-The Lab is open to emerging artists who want to engage in a rigorous exchange about the craft of directing.
+The Lab is open to emerging artists who are committed to the craft of directing and who want to engage in a rigorous exchange about the discipline.
 Rumble defines emerging artist as a theatre practitioner who is within five years of their professional debut.
 The ideal emerging artist has completed (or nearly completed) formalized training, might not yet be a full member of a professional artists’ association (e.g. CAEA) and intends on making their living in the theatre (alternatively defined as an artist who self-identifies as “young-in-craft”).
 Applicants must be able to demonstrate some experience as a director, a passion for the craft and a willingness to dedicate time to the lab process.